syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ### Width of dropdownlist

 To customize the width of the popup alone, use the [PopupWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupWidth) property.
 By default, the popup width is set based on the component's width.
-Use the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Width) to change the width of the component.
+Use the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Width) to change the width of the component.You can also set the Width in pixel values.
+Default value of `Width` is `100%`.

 {% highlight cshtml %}